Contracts Considered to be Contrary to Public Policy

 For example, if you pay a public servant a certain amount of money to retire so that you can take over their job, this agreement would be void.
 It is also illegal to make an agreement to end criminal prosecution in exchange for a certain amount of money.
 Once a complaint has been filed, no arrangement to withdraw the complaint for consideration can be made.

 If you need help with determining what contracts are considered to be contrary to public policy, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.